 \section{Abstract}

-We propose the Semiconductor-Quantum-Well Axion Radiometer Experiment (\TRAx{}) --- a new experimental platform for direct detection of axion dark matter in the meV mass range --- based on resonantly enhanced axion--photon conversion through the inverse Primakoff effect in engineered quantum semiconductor heterostructures.
-The core of the radiometer is a GaAs/AlGaAs multiple quantum well structure forming a magnetoplasmonic cavity, containing an ultrahigh-mobility two-dimensional electron gas, which realizes a tunable epsilon-near-zero resonance in the terahertz frequency range.
-By controlling the orientation of the cavity within a strong external magnetic field, both the resonance frequency and the axion-induced current are optimized \textit{in~situ}, enabling efficient scanning across a broad mass range without complex mechanical adjustment.
-The axion-induced electromagnetic signal radiatively emitted from the magnetoplasmonic cavity is detected by a state-of-the-art photodetector.
-We present the theoretical basis for resonant enhancement, detail the experimental design and benchmarks through extensive simulations, and project the sensitivity of \TRAx{} for several realistic configurations.
-Our results demonstrate that \TRAx{} can probe the well-motivated quantum chromodynamics axion parameter space and close a critical gap in direct searches at meV masses.
+We propose a novel strategy and a new class of detectors for the direct detection of axion dark matter in the meV mass range, based on resonantly enhanced axion-photon conversion through the inverse Primakoff effect in engineered radiometers composed of quantum semiconductor heterostructures.
+Semiconductor-Quantum-Well Axion Radiometer Experiments (\SQWARE{}s) are multiple quantum well structures forming magnetoplasmonic cavities, containing high-mobility two-dimensional electron gases, realizing tunable epsilon-near-zero resonances in the terahertz frequency range.
+By controlling the orientation of the cavity within a strong external magnetic field, both the resonance frequency and the axion-induced current are optimized \textit{in~situ}, enabling efficient scanning across a broad mass range without the need for complex mechanical adjustments.
+The axion-induced electromagnetic signal radiatively emitted from the cavity is then detected by a photodetector.
+We present the theoretical basis for resonant enhancement, detail the experimental design and benchmarks through extensive simulations, project the sensitivity of an example \SQWARE{} for several realistic configurations, and demonstrate the modularity and flexibility of the design to fit reasonably with any lab's existing capabilities and target unique axion mass ranges.
+Our results demonstrate that the \SQWARE{}s can probe the well-motivated quantum chromodynamics axion parameter space and close a critical gap in direct searches at meV masses.

-\textbf{Introduction}---The axion, originally proposed to solve the strong charge-parity (CP) problem in quantum chromodynamics (QCD), remains a leading candidate for dark matter (DM)~\cite{adams_axion_2023}.
-Axion-like particles, which we will also call axions, appear ubiquitous in string theory~\cite{reece_tasi_2023}.
-Searches probing various portions of the axion mass $m_\mathrm{a}$ use photons as the primary probe through the axion--photon coupling $\gagg$ in planned colliders, beam dumps, astrophysical systems, and an array of table-top experiments~\cite{ohare_cosmology_2024}.
-Masses in the meV range lie on the edge of favorability for post-inflationary production of axions and correspond to maximal misalignment in the pre-inflationary scenario ~\cite{navas_review_2024, luzio_landscape_2020}.
+\textit{Introduction}---The axion, originally proposed to solve the strong charge-parity problem in quantum chromodynamics (QCD), remains a leading candidate for dark matter (DM)~\cite{preskill_cosmology_1983,abbott_cosmological_1983,dine_not-so-harmless_1983,adams_axion_2023}.
+Axionlike particles, which we will also call axions, appear ubiquitous in string theory~\cite{reece_tasi_2023}.
+Searches probing various portions of the axion mass $m_\mathrm{a}$ use photons as the primary probe through the axion-photon coupling $\gagg$ in planned colliders, beam dumps, astrophysical systems, and an array of tabletop experiments~\cite{ohare_cosmology_2024}.
+Masses in the meV range lie on the edge of favorability for postinflationary production of axions and correspond to maximal misalignment in the preinflationary scenario ~\cite{navas_review_2024, luzio_landscape_2020}.